cclib/cclib.github.io/_sources/data_notes.txt

 **Development note**: It also needs to be noted whether any D and F functions are pure (5D, 7F) or Cartesian (6D, 10F).
 PyQuante can only handle Cartesian functions, but we should extract this information in any case.
 We will need to extend the PyQuante basis set format to include this.

 .. index::
-    single: geomtry optimization; geotargets (attribute)
+    single: geomtry optimisation; geotargets (attribute)

 geotargets
 ----------

 Geotargets are the target values of the criteria used to determine whether a geometry optimisation has converged.
-The targets are stored in an array of length ``n``, where ``n`` is the number of targets, and the actual values of these criteria are stored for every optimization step in the attribute `geovalues`_.
+The targets are stored in an array of length ``n``, where ``n`` is the number of targets, and the actual values of these criteria are stored for every optimisation step in the attribute `geovalues`_.
 Note that cclib does not carry information about the meaning of these criteria, and it is up to the user to interpret the values properly for a particular program.
 Below we provide some details for several parsers, but it is always a good idea to refer to the source documentation.

 In some special cases, the values in ``geotargets`` will be `numpy.inf`_.

 **GAMESS UK**: the criteria used for geometry convergence are based on the ``TOL`` parameter, which can be set using the ``XTOLL`` directive.
-The fault value of this parameter and the conditions required for convergence vary among the various optimization strategies (see the `GAMESS-UK manual section on controlling optimization`_ for details).
+The fault value of this parameter and the conditions required for convergence vary among the various optimisation strategies (see the `GAMESS-UK manual section on controlling optimisation`_ for details).
 In ``OPTIMIZE`` mode, ``TOL`` defaults to 0.003 and the conditions are,

     - maximum change in variables below TOL,
     - average change in variables smaller than TOL * 2/3,
     - maximum gradient below TOL * 1/4,
     - average gradient below TOL * 1/6.

-.. _`GAMESS-UK manual section on controlling optimization`:http://www.cfs.dl.ac.uk/docs/html/part4/node14.html
+.. _`GAMESS-UK manual section on controlling optimisation`:http://www.cfs.dl.ac.uk/docs/html/part4/node14.html

 **Jaguar** has several geometry convergence criteria,